MarkCondello/dev-notes/WP/AJAX/index.md

   }
   public function goLogin()
   {
-    echo "You mist login to vote.";
+    echo "You must login to vote.";
     die();
   }
 }